-During the three first iterations, a match is found, so the graph re-applied on the resulting text.
-At the fourth iteration, no match is found, the graph is not re-applied.
+During the first three iterations, a match is found, so the graph is applied again on the resulting text.
+At the fourth iteration, no match is found, the graph is not applied again.

 Warning: Be aware of the risk of livelock when applying this option.
 For example, a transducer which recognizes A and replaces it with A would be caught in a livelock if applied on the example text.